antonio-fr/SGenAdr/README.md

     pip install ledgerblue

-For a full and quick install on Debian, you can use install bash script included:
+For a full and quick install on Debian, you can use the install bash script included:

     sudo bash -x debian-install.sh